astrophpeter/astrophpeter.github.io/_posts/2017-10-10-week-one-at-the-ioa.markdown

 Hello!
 As this is my first blog post I should probably introduce myself, and what I want to do with this blog.

-I'm Peter, I've just started a PhD in Astronomy at the Institute of Astronomy (IOA) at the University of Cambridge.
+I'm Peter; I've just started a PhD in Astronomy at the Institute of Astronomy (IOA) at the University of Cambridge.
 Before that I was at University College London where I studied Theoretical Physics.
 I grew up in a tiny seaside town called Hornsea in East Yorkshire.